sparkflows/sparkflows-docs/docs/user-guide/generative-ai/chatbot/chat-assistant-features.rst

      :width: 65%

 * All the **threads for a particular topic** will be displayed, as shown below.
-By clicking on a **thread**, users can view all related queries and their responses.
+By clicking on a **thread**, you can view all related queries and their responses.

   .. figure:: ../../../_assets/user-guide/machine-learning/generative-ai/chatbot/thread1.png
      :alt: create-new-chat-session